leeandher/100DaysOfCode/Log.md

 **Links**: [RFB/Until Lesson 23][rfbc], [TIS-100][tis]

-**Goals for Tomorrow:** Tomorrow is another crammed day, so done just try to get some more done in React for Beginners.
+**Goals for Tomorrow**: Tomorrow is another crammed day, so done just try to get some more done in React for Beginners.

 ---